YuriyPlotnikovv/snowfall-generator/server/README.txt

 Installation Instructions
 --------

-1. Place the snowfall.js file into a convenient folder on your website.
+1. Place the snowfall.min.js file in a convenient folder on your website.
-2. Include it in your HTML file before the closing body tag:
+2. Include the script in your HTML file before the closing </body> tag:
-   <script src="<path to script>/snowfall.js"></script>
+   <script src="<path-to-script>/snowfall.min.js"></script>
 3. Refresh the page and enjoy the falling snow!

 License